Carina Lau: 1990 abduction

-2002 East Week magazine photo incident
+2002 East Week magazine photo

-In October 2002, East Week magazine published a nude photo of an "unnamed female star" clearly in distress, with the victim's face partially blurred.
-The public quickly connected the photo to Lau's abduction 12 years prior.
+In October 2002, East Week magazine published a nude photo of an "unnamed female star" in visible distress whose face was partially blurred.
+The public quickly connected the photo to Lau's abduction 12 years prior, and Lau confirmed that she was the person in the photo.

 Massive protests broke out in the following days, led by various Hong Kong entertainment guilds and citizen groups.
-Lau appeared in front of the crowd and she was given support from groups, but she had never directly acknowledged that she is the person in the photo.
 Media ethics by Hong Kong tabloids and gossip magazines were questioned.
 Hong Kong police became involved and East Week was forced to shut down a few days later.
 It eventually restarted in late 2003 under new ownership.
 In 2009, Mong Hanming, the chief editor of East Week at the time of the incident, received a 5-month jail sentence after pleading guilty to publishing obscene photos.